MaestroError/docs/README.md

 - Add other section in menu and add Events & Hooks page pointing to the extensibility tab where we will have all details and guides around events.
 Move context and identity storage events from v1/context/overview.mdx to there

 - Where to put All commands page?

+- Merge old events and hooks pages as Agent hooks, move event setup guide in extensibility tab and add one page per events type